Problems with Latching On or Sucking

 Certain breastfeeding devices or alternative feeding methods may encourage effective

 sucking.
-Or they may give your baby added nutrition while he or she is learning to
+Or they may give your baby added nutrition while they are learning to breastfeed.

-breastfeed.
 A certain device may be good for your situation.
-But every device also
+But every device also has disadvantages.

-has disadvantages.
-To prevent problems, any breastfeeding device should be used with
+To prevent problems, any breastfeeding device should be used with the guidance of

-the guidance of a certified lactation consultant (IBCLC) or healthcare provider with
+a certified lactation consultant (IBCLC) or healthcare provider with advanced knowledge

-advanced knowledge of breastfeeding.
-Devices that may be helpful in certain situations
+of breastfeeding.
+Devices that may be helpful in certain situations include:

 Nipple shield.
 This thin silicone device is centered over the nipple and areola.
 It encourages a